blues/note-nodered/README.md

 The default Notecard Configuration node settings support the default Raspberry Pi and Notecard configurations.
 In most cases, additional configuration is not required.

+__Connection__
+Select the connection type used to communicate with Notecard.
+When using the Notecarrier-Pi, make sure `I2C` is selected.
+If using a USB port, select `serial`.

 __Bus Number__
-To communicate with the Notecard, the I2C bus number must be set to the port number being used by the I2C module on the Raspberry Pi.
+The I2C bus number must be set to the port number being used by the I2C module on the Raspberry Pi.
 It is a value between [0, 7] inclusive.

 __Address__
 The default address for the Notecard is 0x17 (23).
 If that has been changed, then set the address value to the new Notecard address.
 ![Communication Settings](images/notecard_request_comms_properties.png)

+__Port__
+Serial port which Notecard is connected to when using `serial` communication option.

+__Baud Rate__
+The baud rate in bits-per-second used to communicate with Notecard over serial.
+Use 115200 only if using the [Auxiliary Serial Port](https://discuss.blues.io/t/what-is-aux-rx-tx-and-how-do-i-use-it/153).

 ### Sending Notecard Requests
 The `Notecard Request` node accepts Notecard requests formed as JSON object.